Richard A. Houser

 The Ceasefire, Korean Civilians, and the Death of a Friend

-Richard Houser protected the 38th parallel throughout the winter of 1953 from a trench and Camp Casey.
-After the ceasefire civilians wanted to go back to their land to farm, but it was filled with mines which took the lives of many civilians.
+Richard A. Houser explains that he defended the 38th parallel throughout the winter of 1953 from a trench at Camp Casey.
+He recalls that after the ceasefire, many civilians wanted to return to their land to farm, but it was filled with mines, which resulted in numerous casualties among the local population.
+He recounts the story of a friend who declined an opportunity to join the special forces in order to stay with his division, and ultimately, he died in action.

 Share YouTube: